Chestnut Ridge people: History

 Barbour County was settled primarily by white people from eastern Virginia, beginning in the 1770s and '80s.
 It was part of the colony (later state) of Virginia until West Virginia was admitted to the Union as a separate state during the American Civil War.
-The mixed-race families that later became known as "Chestnut Ridge people" began to arrive after 1810, when Barbour was still part of Randolph and Harrison Counties, according to census records.
+The families that later became known as "Chestnut Ridge people" began to arrive after 1810, when Barbour was still part of Randolph and Harrison Counties, according to census records.

-By the 1860s, many individuals of these mixed-race families had married into the white community, and their descendants identified as white.
-Some of the men served in West Virginia Union army regiments during the Civil War.
+By the 1860s, many individuals from these multiracial families had married into the white community, and many of their descendants identified as white.
+Some of the men served in West Virginia Union army regiments during the American Civil War.
 Records in the Barbour County Courthouse indicate that a dozen men successfully petitioned the courts to be declared legally white after serving in the war for the Union.

-The local West Virginia historian Hu Maxwell was bemused by the origin of these people when he studied Barbour County history in the late 1890s:
+In the 1890s, the local West Virginia historian Hu Maxwell was bemused by these families and how to categorize them, writing:

 There is a clan of partly [sic]colored people in Barbour County often called "Guineas", under the erroneous presumption that they are Guinea negroes.
 They vary in color from white to black, often have blue eyes and straight hair, and they are generally industrious.
 Their number in Barbour is estimated at one thousand.
 They have been a puzzle to the investigator; for their origin is not generally known.
 They are among the earliest settlers of Barbour.
 Prof. W.W.
 Male of Grafton, West Virginia, belongs to this clan, and after a thorough investigation, says "They originated from an Englishman named Male who came to America at the outbreak of the Revolution.
 From that one man have sprung about 700 of the same name, not to speak of the half-breeds."
 Thus it would seem that the family was only half-black at the beginning, and by the inter-mixtures since, many are now almost white.